varjocom/UnrealExamples/README.md

 -   Right click the SteamVR tray icon and select 'Devices' -> 'Pair Controller' and follow the instructions.

--   From the tray, right click SteamVR icon and select quit.
+-   From the tray, right click SteamVR icon and select 'Quit'.

 -   Open Services application, find 'Varjo Process Server' from the list, right click it and select Start.